How to tell if your fuel has gone bad

 This doesn’t mean buying the highest priced at the pump often times the quality of fuel is affected while it is stored.
 Here are a few ways your fuel can decline and how you can avoid it.

 One aspect that may be present in lower grade fuels is debris, which can sometimes end up clogging your system.
-This isn’t as common these days with most major gas stations selling fuel of a relatively high quality but even if some gets past the fuel filter you may need to clean your engine to prevent wear on the injectors and fittings.
+This isn’t as common these days with most major gas stations selling fuel of relatively high quality but even if some gets past the fuel filter you may need to clean your engine to prevent wear on the injectors and fittings.

 Another issue affecting your fuel could be rust, either from the fuel production system or your storage containers.
 Using plastic containers negates this issue but if still using metal fuel containers give them a quick check if you’ve had them for a while.